Star Wars: Rise of the Resistance: Technology and effects

 The blasters throughout the ride use either a persistence of vision effect or arrays of LEDs to give the illusion the beams are traveling through air.
 Projectors and flipping panels are also used to simulate damage as it occurs to equipment and sets during the ride.

 The room with AT-ATs only contains two, but the use of a mirror makes it look like there are four.
 When the vehicles stop on the lifts, flaps come up to prevent the vehicles from rolling off.
 When Kylo Ren appears for the second time, he is a projection on a moving screen, while his lightsaber is a prop.

 In the elevator scene (which is actually a static room with lights to give the illusion the riders are in a moving elevator), the blade of Kylo Ren's lightsaber is actually a rapidly spinning light panel which moves on a semicircular track to give the illusion it is cutting through the roof.
 The cannons are situated in front of a large screen.
 Each cannon has its own system to ensure it does not hit the vehicles.
 Blasts from the Resistance cause damage to the walls, which are actually panels that move away to show internal parts.

-During the scene where the wall breaks behind Kylo Ren, panels move away to simulate breaking (an effect originally used in Mystic Manor), complete with a wind effect to simulate being blown out.
+During the scene where the wall breaks behind Kylo Ren, panels move away to simulate breaking, complete with a wind effect to simulate being blown out.
 The escape pods are a motion simulator on a drop shaft in front of a large projection screen.
 Each pod also has a locking mechanism to prevent the vehicles from sliding.